-Progress was made on all three of the second year milestones described above.
-The West Pacific version of LGEM was developed and is being evaluated on independent data collected during the latter half of 2011, the GTE equation was converted to FORTRAN and evaluated with a wide range of parameters, and the relationship between the new ocean parameters and the ocean response to the tropical cyclone forcing is being investigated.
-Preliminary work has also begun to test the GTE with real data.
+Progress was made on all of the third year milestones described above.
+The West Pacific version of LGEM was developed and is being evaluated on independent data collected during the latter half of 2012, the GTE equation was converted to FORTRAN and evaluated with a wide range of parameters, and the relationship between the new ocean parameters and the ocean response to the tropical cyclone forcing is being investigated.
+Work has also begun to test the GTE with real data.
 Further details are provided in the Results section.